-In this blog, we have covered General Topics for GD.
-Prepare for your upcoming group discussion round with these detailed answers.
+In this blog, we have covered general GD topics to help you prepare for your upcoming group discussion round with detailed answers.

 - English must remain the official language of India.